 Corrosion greatly increases the likelihood of conductor drops and presents consequent bushfire risks and safety risks.
-While this is the case for any corroded elements in the transmission network, the bushfire risks are exacerbated for Line 8 as the line traverses substantial sections of farmland and national park areas.
-Consequently, should a conductor drop occur near loose and/or dry vegetation, a bushfire event may ensue.
+While this is the case for any corroded elements of the transmission network, the bushfire risks are exacerbated for Line 25 & 26 as the lines traverse substantial sections of farmland and National Park areas.
+As a result, should a conductor drop occur near loose and/or dry vegetation, it can result in a bushfire, particularly if the conductor and/or line drops to the ground.